T.N.T. (album): Composition

 I believe that the politically correct term is "sexist."
 Intellectuals like to put a tag on it and say, "these guys are out-and-out sexist."
 I've always found there's a two-sided thing when it comes to lyrics: someone can call a song "Sexy Motherfucker," and be accepted, and yet we've been writing all songs all these years, and while there may be the rare "fuck" in the lyrics there somewhere, it's all been quite clean cut.
 Still, people just make the assumption that we're five guys who've just got our dicks in mind.
 People have frequently commented that for all the notoriety and things we got involved in, we could have capitalized on our reputation and said, "Oh yeah, we're a piece of nasty work."
 But why bother?

-T.N.T. also led to more AC/DC appearances on Australia's Countdown music programme, following those in support of the Australian High Voltage album.
+T.N.T. also led to more AC/DC appearances on Australia's Countdown music program, following those in support of the Australian High Voltage album.
 These appearances included a live performance of the song "T.N.T.", as well as a music video for "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)".
 Filmed on 23 February 1976, the video featured the band's then-current lineup, along with members of the Rats of Tobruk Pipe Band, on the back of a flat-bed truck travelling on Swanston Street in Melbourne.
 On 1 October 2004, Melbourne's Corporation Lane was renamed AC/DC Lane as a tribute to AC/DC, with the decision being based in part on this video.

 Releases

 T.N.T. was originally released by Albert Productions, and has never been reissued by another label.
 Furthermore, it is the only Australian AC/DC studio album for which there is no international counterpart.
 However, seven of its nine songs comprise the international version of High Voltage, released in May 1976.
 The other two, "Rocker" and "School Days", saw worldwide release as part of Dirty Deeds Done Dirt Cheaps international version (1976/1981) and the Bonfire box set (1997) respectively.

 Two singles were released from the album – "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)" (December 1975) and "T.N.T."
 (March 1976).
-T.N.T. was released in a gatefold sleeve, with the inside depicting the various members on mock-ups of police identification cards, listing apparent aliases and partially obscured personal details including birthdates (only Bon Scott's is readily visible and Angus Young's birth year is incorrectly shown as 1959, not 1955, in keeping with his schoolboy persona as this made him appear 16 instead of his real age of 20).
+T.N.T. was released in a gatefold sleeve, with the inside depicting the various members on mock-ups of police identification cards, listing apparent aliases and partially obscured personal details including birthdates (only Bon Scott's is readily visible).

 The original 1975 LP release featured longer versions of "Can I Sit Next to You Girl", "High Voltage" and "Rocker" compared to the versions heard on later CD releases: